-Reuss, a Democrat, was the representative for Wisconsin's 5th congressional district from 1955 to 1982.
+Reuss was the representative for Wisconsin’s 5th congressional district and was a Democrat.
+He served from 1955 to 1982.

 Reuss is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1982 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Reuss sponsored and cosponsored.
 See full analysis methodology.

 Reuss was the primary sponsor of 7 bills that were enacted:

 - H.R.
 7825 (96th): A bill to establish the Ice Age National Scenic Trail, and for other purposes.

 - H.R.
 4533 (95th): A bill for the relief of Gary Daves and Marc Cayer.

 - H.R.
 13087 (95th): A bill to authorize the issuance of substitute Treasury checks without undertakings of indemnity, except as the Secretary of the Treasury may require.

 - H.R.
 9710 (95th): Federal Reserve Reform Act

 - H.R.
 6655 (95th): Housing and Community Development Act